Market volatility and market inflation can destroy investment value. Here’s how investors can account for both in their long-term portfolio strategy.

 “What investors should keep in mind is it’s not necessarily the level of the CPI monthly ‘print,’ or headline figure; it’s the fundamentals that contribute to CPI increases or decreases,” Desai said.
 “If you look at past recoveries, typically a recovery in growth is often associated with some pickup in inflation over the short run.
 Part of that is ‘base effect’ because inflation often recedes in a recession, and as the economy recovers, you see higher inflation readings simply because year-on-year front end is very low.”

-The so-called base effect is one of three dynamics driving the economy and markets at the moment, along with “reflation” of the economy and pandemic-related supply and demand imbalances, and all three are pushing inflation higher over the short run.
-Many of these factors are likely to right-size themselves in the months ahead, and supply-demand imbalances due to COVID-19 won’t last forever.
+The so-called base effect is one of the three dynamics driving the economy and markets at the moment, along with pandemic-related supply and demand imbalances and geopolitical conflict, and all three are pushing inflation higher over the short run.
+Many of these factors are likely to right-size themselves over time, and supply-demand imbalances due to COVID-19 won’t last forever.

 TD Ameritrade can help you find investments aimed to mitigate market volatility.